w3c/wot/plugfest/2018-sept-online/TDs/Panasonic/Local_simulator_on_VLAN2/README.md

 - You can use Local simulator on VLAN2 just like Online simulator.
 - Local simulator is [here](http://10.8.2.5) (Access restricted to VLAN2 only).
-- TDs that include ip address.
+- TDs include ip address.

 ### Important Notice